asanamex/nami/docs/modding.md

-(skipping known helpers like crash handlers/updaters; falls back to immediate subfolders excluding `_Data/` and `nami/`). `nami launch steam` ensures the Steam client is running, syncs the app id to `steam_appid.txt` next to the game (set it with `nami launch set --steam-id`; without one it refuses), then launches with Nami injected — the game runs with full Steam context (in-game status, overlay).
+(skipping known helpers like crash handlers/updaters; falls back to immediate subfolders excluding `_Data/` and `nami/`). `nami launch steam` ensures the Steam client is running, syncs the app id to `steam_appid.txt` next to the game (set it with `nami launch set --steam-id`; without one it refuses), then launches with Nami injected.
+The game runs with full Steam context (in-game status, overlay).
 Nothing happens after the game exits. `nami create` writes `launchNami.exe` (self-contained) + `run-with-nami.bat` into the nami root, so the game can be started with Nami by double-clicking, without the CLI open.
 `nami run` is the modder's loop: build the mod, copy it into `nami/mods`, and launch.